-The electric IRP provides 20 years of mid-C prices for every hour of the year (8,760 hours) and system capacity benefits for generation and T&D. Different measures have different distribution of their savings of the year, so to properly value the commodity portion for individual measures the 175,200 market prices (8,760 x 20) are multiplied by the individual load shapes yielding 23 different end-use commodity-avoided costs.
+The electric IRP provides 20 years of mid-C prices for every hour of the year (8,760 hours) and system capacity benefits for generation and T&D. Because measures included within the IRP and CPA include several different technologies, it is expected that the energy savings benefit occurs at different times within a day or year.
+In order to properly value the commodity portion for individual measures, the 175,200 market prices (8,760 x 20) are multiplied by the individual load shapes yielding 23 different end-use commodity-avoided costs.

-To calculate the capacity value an average of the percentage of savings on January weekdays between 7:00- 12:00 and 18:00-23:00 was used to estimate the peak coincidence to be multiplied by that year's generation, transmission and distribution capacity benefits.
+To calculate the capacity value, an average of the percentage of savings on January weekdays between 7:00-12:00 and 18:00-23:00 was used to estimate the peak coincidence to be multiplied by that year's generation, transmission and distribution capacity benefits.